 Laughter's relationship with stress was accidentally illustrated by Dr. Stanley Milgram's infamous obedience experiments of 1961.
 In these tests, volunteers dubbed "teachers" were instructed to administer electric shocks to a "learner" in a neighboring room.
 Unbeknownst to the teachers, the learner was an actor, and the shock controls were merely a convincing fabrication.
 At the experimenter's insistence, the teachers toggled the shock controls each time the "learner" answered a question incorrectly, progressively intensifying the shock power as the learner howled about chest pains and heart trouble.
 A few "teacher" volunteers refused to continue after delivering a few mock shocks, but most were curiously complicit in spite of their discernible distress.
 Fourteen flustered volunteers exhibited hysterical laughter during the experiment, as described by Milgram in his report:

 Stress may have also played a role in one of the most anomalous and dramatic episodes of laughter in recorded history.
 In 1962, in the small village of Kashasha, Tanganyika (modern Tanzania), a group of students at a boarding school began to snicker following some remark or event which is now lost to history.
-For reasons unknown, the laughter was abnormally infectious, and soon the greater part of the student body was incapacitated with the contagious convulsions.
+Reportedly, the laughter was abnormally infectious, and it by soon the greater part of the student body was incapacitated with the contagious convulsions.
 In an effort to quell the inexplicable outbreak, administrators closed the school and sent the giggling students home, but this allowed the epidemic to spread.
-Parents, siblings, and neighbors were reduced to wriggling, vocalizing masses, and the Tanganyika Laughter Epidemic rapidly propagated to thousands of people including other schools, workplaces, and a neighboring village.
+It is rumored that parents, siblings, and neighbors were subsequently reduced to wriggling, vocalizing masses, and the Tanganyika Laughter Epidemic rapidly propagated to thousands of people including other schools, workplaces, and a neighboring village.
 The sporadic, uncontrollable episodes quickly became unpleasant for the sufferers, leading to abdominal pain, fainting, respiratory problems, rashes, and uncontrollable weeping; but it continued nonetheless.
-Reports vary regarding the duration of the epidemic-- spanning anywhere from six to eighteen months-- but over time it naturally faded.
+Reports vary regarding the duration of the epidemic--spanning anywhere from six to eighteen months--but over time it naturally faded.
 The underlying cause of the outbreak is still uncertain, but most historians and scientists attribute the bizarre incident to mass hysteria.
-The nation had won its independence from Great Britain only months prior, and the resulting increase in expectations among the citizenry was said to have produced unusually high levels of stress.
+The nation had won its independence from Great Britain only months prior, and the resulting increase in responsibilities among the citizenry was said to have produced unusually high levels of stress.

 Though both the incongruence and the stress-relief theories of laughter offer interesting insights, neither offers a completely satisfactory explanation.
 Dr. Robert R. Provine, a behavioral neurobiologist at the University of Maryland-Baltimore County (UMBC), spent a decade conducting "urban safari" eavesdropping experiments to observe laughter in the wild.
 He and his team discreetly monitored over 2,000 instances of naturally-occurring laughter in public places, and found that it was very rarely connected to humor.
 People often laughed about mundane remarks such as "Hey John, where ya been?", "How did you do on the test?", and "That guy in the white lab coat has been staring at us for a while."
 The study showed that such conversational laughter seldom interrupts sentence structure, instead punctuating speech when one would normally pause or breathe.
 Speakers were also seen laughing more often than their audiences-- about 46% more often when the speaker was male, and 126% more with females.
 The human brain, it seems, capitalizes on the bonding element of laughter to reflexively lubricate everyday communication.
 Just as clearing one's throat can be used to communicate any number of messages-- a phlegm-obstructed airway, a respiratory infection, or a restroom with socially awkward acoustics-- it is possible that noisy convulsions can satisfy several distinct communication roles.